kelvin0712/Car-Lessor_NextJs/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-The project is inspire by [Bruno Antunes](https://github.com/bmvantunes)
+The project is inspired by [Bruno Antunes](https://github.com/bmvantunes)